ova2/angular-development-with-primeng/chapter10/unit-testing/README.md

-## Setup unit testing with Jasmine and Karma and testing Components and Services
+## Setup unit testing with Jasmine and Karma, and testing Components and Services

 ### Prerequisites